rumstil/eqlogparser/readme.md

 Instead, we hand this LogHitEvent off to the FightTracker class.
 The FightTracker consumes hit and other events to build out some stateful fight information.
 When the FightTracker detects a mob has died it emits a fight summary -- which is what most people want when they think of a log parser.
 These completed fight summaries can then finally be sent to some sort of UI or console output for display.

-There are two additonal tracker classes available:
+There are a few additonal tracker classes available:

 The CharTracker class keeps track of who is a friend or foe.
 This functionality is mostly useful to the FightTracker, but again we don't want to mix too many concerns in a single class so it's a separate class.

 The LootTracker class keeps track of which mobs dropped what loot.
 This is used to collect data that can increase the accuracy of information on the raidloot.com website.

+The BuffTracker class keeps track of which buffs players and pets have received.

 # Copyright